 In my work, I am happy with white spaces of canvas or paper showing through; I like my work to breathe.
 I am driven by color much of the time, I work with it instinctively.
 I also love a simple line drawing and am intrigued by what is left out.

 I relate to a female response to the heroic intentions and lofty tragic themes of a mostly male abstract expressionism.
-I am now studying for a Master’s of Fine Art (low residency) at The Pennsylvania Academy of the Fine Arts.
+I earned my Master of Fine Arts at The Pennsylvania Academy of the Fine Arts.

 I would like to think that my style uses athleticism, (I am a sprinter and now a competitive tennis player), line, gesture, color, and a connection to the model.